2011 United States listeriosis outbreak: House Energy and Commerce Committee investigation

 On October 21, the House Energy and Commerce Committee, a committee panel of the United States House of Representatives, began its own investigation into the outbreak.
 The Committee "requested a staff briefing from Jensen Farms" and all of the documents they had on the incident.
 They also requested information from the FDA, CDC, and other governmental groups.

 Jensen Farms response

 In response to the initial reports by the CDC on the contaminated cantaloupe, Jensen Farms issued a voluntary recall on September 15 of the entire harvest crop of 300,000 cantaloupe that it had distributed to its chain stores.
 The FDA made the public announcement for the recall after Listeria infection was confirmed by Jensen Farms at its main Colorado branch.
-Jensen Farms was also forced to temporarily shut down its processing plant while the recall is ongoing.
+Jensen Farms was also forced to temporarily shut down its processing plant while the recall was ongoing.
 Government officials have been investigating the company's main facility in Colorado to determine if there was "animal or water contamination", but there have been no results from the investigation thus far.
 Holly, Colorado residents were described as being left "reeling and in fear" because of the disaster for its local producer.